-Along with fiberglass rods, click-pawl reels seem to have really grown in popularity the last several years.
-Out of the various offerings on the market, the Colorado LT undoubtedly was and still is a favorite among trout chasers everywhere...and for good reason.
+Along with fiberglass rods, click-pawl reels have grown in popularity over the last several years.
+Out of the various offerings on the market, the Colorado LT undoubtedly was and still is a favorite among trout chasers everywhere.
 Those reels are lightweight, high-quality, and offer a ton of visual appeal.
-While the Colorado LT has enjoyed a highly-successful run, production of those reels has ceased and the brand-new Colorado now takes over.
+While the Colorado LT has enjoyed a highly-successful run, production of those reels has ceased, but the brand-new Colorado now takes over!

 Reel Size: 4/5

 Backing Capacity: WF4F / 90 yards, WF5F / 75 yards

 Like its predecessor, the Colorado LT, the new Colorado remains a striking reel.
 Featuring fully machined aluminum construction, the reel has a much more open, airy design throughout.